curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

 #### shh_addSymKey

-Stores the key, and returns its id.
+Stores the key, and returns its ID.

 ##### Parameters

-1. `hexutil.Bytes`: the key for symmetric encryption in hexadecimal format.
+1. `String`: The raw key for symmetric encryption as HEX bytes.

 ##### Returns

-`String` (key ID) on success and an error on failure.
+`String`: Key ID on success and an error on failure.

 ##### Example
 ```js